test-nest/nest-simulator/doc/download.rst

 NEST is available under the :doc:`GNU General Public License 2 or later <license>`.
 This means that you can

--  use NEST for your research,
+-  use NEST for your research
 -  modify and improve NEST according to your needs,
 -  distribute NEST to others under the same license.